|

 deter offenders from killing prison staff or other inmates or taking hostages

-to further an escape bid - they have nothing further to lose by doing so.
+to further an escape bid - they have nothing further to lose by doing so and

 However